-If you’re an employee, and have been a member of KiwiSaver for 12 months or more, you can take a holiday from contributing to KiwiSaver.
+If you’re an employee, and have been a member of KiwiSaver for 12 months or more, you can take a break from contributing to KiwiSaver.
 You could either take:

-- an ‘early contributions holiday’ if you’re in financial difficulty.
+- an ‘early savings suspension’ if you’re experiencing some financial difficulty.

 Find out more about ways to use your AMP KiwiSaver Scheme account.

 AMP Wealth Management New Zealand Limited is the issuer and manager of the AMP KiwiSaver Scheme (the 'Scheme').
 The Supervisor of the Scheme is The New Zealand Guardian Trust Company Limited.